ropensci-archive/ropenaq/cran-comments.md

 * `Authors@R field gives persons with no valid roles:` the roles are MAC roles and now accepted by R devel.

+## Re-submission

+In this version

+* I corrected the DESCRIPTION

+* I corrected the chunk of the vignette that did not work.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.